Unobstructed symplectic packing for tori and hyperkahler manifolds: Symplectic packing by arbitrary shapes

 In the second case, when $S_\eta = G$, we clearly have

-Thus, it suffices to show that $S_\eta \neq H_\eta$ (and thus $S_\eta = G$) if and only if the cohomology class $\eta$ is not proportional to a rational one.

-Let us now note that $S_\eta = H_\eta$ if and only if the stabilizer $H_\eta$ itself is a $\Q$-subgroup.
-By \ref{_rationality-of-the-stabilizer_Lemma_}, the latter condition holds if and only if $\eta$ is proportional to a rational cohomology class.
-Thus $S_\eta = G$ if and only if the cohomology class $\eta$ is not proportional to a rational one.
+The case $S_\eta = H_\eta$ happens if and only if $\eta$ is proportional to a rational cohomology class.
+Indeed, if $\eta$ is proportional to a rational class, then $H_\eta$ is clearly a $\Q$-subgroup of $G$ and therefore $S_\eta = H_\eta$.
+Conversely, if $S_\eta = H_\eta$, then $\eta$ is proportional to a rational cohomology class, by \ref{_rationality-of-the-stabilizer_Lemma_}.

 This finishes the proof of \ref{_ergodicity_Theorem_}. \endproof